galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 > {: .solution}
 >
 {: .question}

+## Spatially Variable Genes ##### I will need to think about the title and  visualise a high-scoring gene on the tissue to see whether a spatial pattern can indeed be observed.

 Moran's I measures whether a gene's expression is spatially structured rather than randomly distributed ({% cite Moran1950Autocorrelation %}).
 The result is stored in the object and can be read with **Inspect AnnData**.
 Genes from the top of that ranking in the reference run: